 However, as soon as they made a call for Chinese volunteers, thousands of people turned up.
 Not all of them were from Singapore.
-Some were Malaysians who crossed the Causeway just so they could help with the war effort.
+Some from Malaya crossed the Causeway just so they could help with the war effort.
 Around 3,000 people were recruited, although only about 1,250 were actually enlisted into training.

 The Chinese called this army “the Singapore Overseas Chinese Volunteer Army” (星华义勇军).
 The British called it Dalforce, using the name of the commander, John Dalley, a lieutenant colonel from the police.
 He had been trying to convince the government to form this army from way back in 1940.

 Now, there was no time to prepare these new soldiers properly.
 They were only given three to 14 days of training in basic military skills.
 On 5 February, they were sent into action, wearing blue uniforms, with red triangles on their right sleeves.

 The soldiers were extremely poorly equipped.
 They had no helmets, so they wrapped yellow cloths around their heads.
 They also had very few weapons: long knives called parangs, shotguns and hunting rifles, some with as few as seven bullets.
 They were not even given enough food supplies.

 Nevertheless, they impressed the full-time soldiers from Australia and the United Kingdom with their toughness and bravery.
 In Kranji, one unit battled against a Japanese machine-gun battalion until all 200 of them were killed.
 In contrast, an Australian unit retreated from the location, even though it was armed with machine guns.

 There are unconfirmed stories that they managed to sink several rubber rafts which the Japanese used to travel from Malaya.
 General Yamashita actually considered stopping the invasion on 10 February, because the resistance was so strong.